callpraths/callpraths.github.io/_posts/2018-11-21-review-desai-potter-1.9.markdown

 a universal definition for _human rights_.
 Any such exercise is fraught with the risk of a stalemate due to conflicting moral views, and an eventual definition is likely a compromise that is yet a victory of the most politically vocal groups on the international stage, viz., the Northern states.

 Notwithstanding these reservations, poverty, and inequality are real circumstances with dire consequences for those affected.
-As XXX puts it,

-<quote> The rich may endure the uncertainty of deconstruction, but the poor very well know what poverty feels like.  </quote>
+The rich may endure the uncertainty of deconstruction, but the poor very well know what poverty feels like.
 So where to from here for development scholars?
 Do we dither in our definitions and circumscribe our recommendations to the detriment of pro-development politics (like the defeat of reasonable economics to the neo-liberal dogma), or do we risk the imposition of a moral code unwanted in those we seek to help?
 In my opinion, the pursuit of progress is a moral cause and an attempt at rendering the goals objective is doomed.
 We must accept the moral position we hold when we advocate for a certain kind of progress, revealing our biases front-and-center.
 Further, we should strive to encourage participation of the emancipated in defining what emancipation means for them, but within the moral standards already chosen.
 Finally, the tools and measurements employed can and should continue to be scientific, lending credibility to our achievements towards progress.

 This article is a response to two essays in [The Companion to Development Studies][development-textbook] -- _Development and economic growth_ by A. P.
 Thirlwall and _development and social welfare_ by Jeniffer A. Elliott.